Get the FREE one-click dictionary software for Windows

 - wire

-Derived forms: bugging, bugged, bugs
+Derived forms: bugging, bugs, bugged

-Type of: bedevil, crucify, defect, dun, earwig [Brit, informal], eavesdrop, fault, flaw, frustrate, insect, listen in, mic [informal], microorganism, micro-organism, microphone, mike, rag, torment
+Type of: bedevil, crucify, defect, dun, earwig [Brit, informal], eavesdrop, fault, flaw, frustrate, insect, listen in, mic [informal], microorganism, microphone, mike, rag, torment

 Part of: Hemiptera, order Hemiptera